tesaguri/pipitor/README.md

 ## Usage

+Download the latest binary package for your platform from the [releases](https://github.com/tesaguri/pipitor/releases) page and install it to a directory of your choice.

-Run the following to install (requires Nightly Rust):
+Or alternatively, you can manually build the project from the source (requires Nightly Rust):

 ```shell
 cargo install pipitor
 ```

-Create a manifest file named `Pipitor.toml` in the working directory.
+After the installation, create a manifest file named `Pipitor.toml` in the working directory.
 Manifest format is shown in [`Pipitor.example.toml`](Pipitor.example.toml).

 Then, run the following, and follow the instructions on the command line: